4.

 Refundable: Some GUL policies come with a return of premium rider that will refund your paid premiums if you cancel your policy at specified times.

 Straightforward: GUL combines the simplicity of a term policy with the lifelong protection of a permanent policy.
-While it comes with a cash value account, it’s usually minimal, so it requires little maintenance — but it’s usually not suited for building wealth.
+While it comes with a cash value account, it’s usually minimal, so it requires little maintenance — but it’s not suited for building wealth.

 Guaranteed death benefit